Japan national football team: Supporters

-Japanese national team supporters are known for chanting "Nippon Ole" (Nippon is the Japanese word for Japan) at home matches.
+Japanese national team supporters are known for chanting "Nippon Ole" and "Vamos Nippon".

 Sponsorship

 Japan has one of the highest sponsorship incomes for a national squad.
 In 2006 their sponsorship income amounted to over 16.5 million pounds.

 Primary sponsors include Adidas, ANA, Kirin, Saison Card International, Toyo Tires, Mitsui Fudosan, MS&AD Insurance Group, Yomiuri Shimbun, Mizuho Financial, APA Group, Toyota and au.

 Mascot

 The mascots are "Karappe" (カラッペ) and "Karara" (カララ), two Yatagarasu wearing the Japan national football team kit.
 The mascots were designed by Japanese manga artist Susumu Matsushita.
 Each year when a new kit is launched, the mascots' uniforms are updated in order to match the kit being used by the team.

-For the 2014 World Cup, the Pokémon character Pikachu served as the mascot.
+For the 2014 FIFA World Cup, the Pokémon character Pikachu served as the mascot.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.